open-telemetry/opentelemetry-specification/specification/trace/sdk_exporters/zipkin.md

 #### OTLP -> Zipkin

-If Zipkin `SpanKind` resolves to either `SpanKind.CLIENT` or `SpanKind.PRODUCER` then the service SHOULD specify remote endpoint otherwise Zipkin won't treat the Span as a dependency. `peer.service` is the preferred attribute but is not always available.
+Zipkin's `remoteEndpoint` SHOULD be populated to allow Zipkin to correctly treat the Span as a dependency regardless of `SpanKind`.
+`peer.service` is the preferred OpenTelemetry attribute to use, but is not always available.
 The following table lists the possible attributes for `remoteEndpoint` by preferred ranking:

 |Rank|Attribute Name|Reason|
 |---|---|---|